edk2-docs/edk-ii-package-maintainer-guidelines/edk2_inf_files.md

 Tools may use this value to determine if new functionality has been added to the module.

-The UDP spec defines rules for tools that use these value when installing a UEFI Distribution Package.
+The UDP spec defines rules for tools to use this value when installing a UEFI Distribution Package.

 New content and functionality implies a change to the Description of a Module